jayhickey/MarkdownifyInstagram/README.md

 ### Setting Up IFTTT

-Create this [IFTTT Recipe](http://ifttt.com/myrecipes/personal/1541166/share).
+Create this [IFTTT Recipe](http://ifttt.com/recipes/49708).
 Your Dropbox folder path can be whatever you want, but make sure the filename is `URL`.
 And the "Content" section should look exactly like this:

 ![IFTTT](https://raw.github.com/jayhickey/MarkdownifyInstagram/master/img/recipe.png)

- All the blue text items are from the combo box on the right side
+ All the blue text items are from the combo box on the right side.

 ### Running Manually